matthewmccullough/matthewmccullough.github.io/README.md

 ## Thanks

 This blog was forked from https://github.com/kippt/jekyll-incorporated.
-Originally built for [sendtoinc.com](https://sendtoinc.com), your workspace for sharing and organizing knowledge.
 Original template built by:

 **Karri Saarinen**